josefadamcik/josefadamcik.cz/_posts/2018-08-27-activity-journal-app-idea.md

 ## Next steps

-I am going to continue with some basic design steps (flow diagrams, wire frames) until I have a good idea what I actually want to start buildings.
-I will share the results.
+I am going to continue with some basic design steps (flow diagrams, wire frames) until I have a good idea what I actually want to start building.
+I am also going to cover design and development on this blog, so stay tuned for more.